yuvaneai/RAK-PVM/README.md

 cd pretraining_distillation/
 CUDA_VISIBLE_DEVICES=0 python pretrain_module.py

 ```
 We train our framework 50 epochs on 2 pieces of RTX 3090 GPUs with batch size of 144.
-It takes about *1 day* to pre-train this model.
+It takes about *1 day* to pre-train this mod